krunalvora/kafka-workshop/README.md

 > The instructions below are for a linux(optionally mac) OS.
 You can follow the steps in the Kafka Documentation for other OSs.

+## Kafka on Docker

+Refer the steps here.

 ## Kafka on Host Machine
 ### Installation
 Download the latest Kafka binary from the [Apache Kafka Download](https://kafka.apache.org/downloads) page.